Gautam I. Menon

 Some of my old papers are archived.

-Active matter approaches to living systems provide powerful theoretical methods to describe them.
 Several current collaborations focus on understanding active (molecular motor-driven) intracellular transport.
 Specific recent interests are: the organization of chromatin (stem cell chromatin fluctuations: Biophys.
 J '13) and large-scale nuclear architecture.
 An active matter description of nuclear architecture is discussed in Nucleic Acids Research '14.
 Read the paper here.